Code-Institute-Submissions/Milestone-Project-One-18/README.md

 - Carousel - Image carousel added using bootstrap
 - Gallery - An image gallery added from startbootstrap.com
-- Flipboxes - Taken from W3schools flipboxes are used to put related information on the back of an image/gym offering.
+- Flipboxes - Taken from W3schools, flipboxes have been used to put related information on the back of an image/gym offering.

 ## Testing
 This site was tested using various resources such as: